Tips and other travel advice

 Diabetes and travel habits

-How frequent travelers can manage diabetes
+How travelers can manage diabetes

-According to Euromonitor International, France ranks third in Europe in terms of fast food sales, totaling 19 billion euros.
-However, while it can be difficult to source and prepare healthy food, it’s essential to free yourself from the convenience of ordering meals online, said nutritionist Patrick Sérog.
-Going on vacation means trying dishes that may not be available in your home country, so according to the nutritionist, indulging for a few days shouldn’t be demonized.
-However, such vacation habits can be compensated for at home by eating vegetables, lean meats, aromatic herbs and low-sugar fruit.
-Avocados, citrus fruits and pomegranates may have specific benefits for diabetics, such as lowering blood pressure or managing postprandial blood glucose levels.
-If you indulge in red meat or simple carbohydrates, modify your dish by air-cooking rather than frying and opting for water instead of sugary drinks.
+However, while it may be difficult to find and prepare healthy food, it is essential to break free from the convenience of ordering food online, said nutritionist Patrick Sérog.
+Going on vacation means trying dishes that may not be available in your home country, so according to the nutritionist, letting go for a few days shouldn’t be demonized.
+However, such holiday habits can be balanced at home by eating vegetables, lean meats, aromatic herbs, and low-sugar fruits.

-An Ordnance Survey study revealed that while most adults only reach the recommended 10,000 daily steps a few times a week, almost two-thirds of those surveyed visited a destination solely for walking.
-At the same time, 19% specifically went on walking vacations.
-Walking can become more attractive during vacations because of the unique natural sites.
-Thus, diabetic patients can incorporate light physical activity into their itinerary by walking to nearby destinations.
-That said, too much physical activity, as may be the case on certain excursions, can cause blood sugar levels to fall too rapidly.
-So, as we mentioned in our previous article on travel precautions, please always inform your hotel reception or travelling companions when you leave, what your itinerary is and when you plan to return.
+A study by Ordnance Survey found that while most adults only reach their recommended 10,000 daily steps a few times per week, nearly two-thirds of respondents had visited a destination solely for a walk.
+At the same time, 19% had specifically taken walking holidays.
+Walking can become more appealing while on vacation due to the unique sights.
+Thus, diabetic patients can incorporate light physical activity into their itinerary by strolling to nearby destinations.

-Travel tips
+Travel Tips

-If you’re diabetic, you probably need to carry insulin and other medication with you at all times, whether you’re on vacation or not.
-It’s essential to make sure you have enough, and preferably extra, for the duration of your trip.
-According to Ancileo, only 50% of French people who travel abroad take out insurance.
-But for diabetics, such insurance can be a lifesaver in the event of a medical emergency abroad, so it may be wise to take one out.
-Check that you have the number and address of the nearest hospital or health care facility to your place of accommodation.
-Finally, do your best to establish a certain routine during your stay abroad.
-Changes in routine are all too frequent when you’re traveling, which can once again raise blood sugar levels.
-You can mitigate the effects of travel stress by sticking to a pre-planned itinerary and planning for contingencies in case of unforeseen delays.
+If you have diabetes, you likely need to carry insulin and other medications at all times, whether you’re on vacation or not.
+It is vital to ensure you have enough, preferably with extra, for the duration of your trip.
+According to Ancileo, only 50% of French international travelers purchase insurance.
+For those with diabetes, however, insurance coverage can be lifesaving in the event of a medical emergency abroad, so securing it may be wise.
+Make sure you have the phone number and address of the nearest hospital or healthcare facility to your accommodation.

 Post a comment